 Required contact: Students are required to interact with the instructor within the D2L course management system at regular intervals during the semester or term.
 By completing your weekly quiz on time and submitting assignments on time, you will meet this requirement.
-Any student who fails to interact with an instructor via submissions to D2L, email, or in person during any one-week period of the term may be subject to administrative withdrawal from the course by the instructor.
+Any student who fails to interact with an instructor via D2L, telephone, email, or in person during any one-week period of the term may be subject to administrative withdrawal from the course by the instructor.

 Academic dishonesty: All students are expected to adhere to the Midwestern State University Student Honor Creed when completing any work for this course.
-See the MSU Student Handbook to read the Student Honor Creed and the university's policy on academic dishonesty.
 A student's name on any assignment scheduled to be turned in is his/her pledge that all work contained therein is his/hers alone.
-When using the ideas of other unpublished and published sources, students must use accepted documentation conventions (i.e., all text copied from another source must be placed in quotation marks and correctly cited and referenced following either MLA or APA style guidelines.)
-If a student submits an essay that was written by someone else, the student will receive an F for the course.
-If a student copies text without both putting that text in quotation marks and citing the source, the student will receive a zero for the essay.
-If this happens twice in the course, the student will receive an F for the course.
+When using the ideas of other unpublished and published sources, students must use accepted documentation conventions (i.e., MLA or APA).
+See the MSU Student Handbook (attached to D2L course web site) to read the Student Honor Creed and the university's policy on academic dishonesty.